hilarych/seisproc/README.md

 # seisproc

 This is a long-term project for sharing simple and useful seismic processing routines.
+The goal of this project is to

+1. Do quick data analysis and visualization.
-The goal of this project is to share light routines with minimum dependency that can be easily integrated into many other projects.
+2. Share light routines with minimum dependency that can be used as templates for many other projects.

 ## Usage: